jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 obsidianUIMode: preview
 ---

-An extension to __mythicv2__ shortcut-file that provides graphical ui versions of shortcuts.
+An extension to __mythicv2.sfile__ that provides graphical ui versions of shortcuts.

 __